 Yes, you can't compare the latest Intel x86 CPU with a small 2-core ARM device, but in the same rack footprint, you can have dozens of these smaller CPUs.
 With an adequate amount of RAM and connectivity, they can perform a lot of simple tasks.
 Those operations, executed by storage devices, make it possible to keep data local, minimizing latency, while improving overall parallelization and system efficiency.
 At the same time, the failure domain is smaller, and this improves the scalability of the entire infrastructure.

 We at OpenIO have been working a lot on computational storage; nano-nodes are just an example.
-And now our research is going even further (but I can't talk about it here, sorry).
+And now our research is going even further.
 As a company focused on open source software that runs on commodity hardware, our primary goal remains putting as much attention as we can on this storage+CPU model, and working with hardware vendors to make it happen.

 In recent months, we began a collaboration with hardware startups, and the fruits of this work will be available soon.
 Most of the the work is still focused on hybrid nano-nodes, but it is interesting to note that flash density and speed now require more CPU to achieve a balanced architecture.
 The same problems we saw in the past will occur again.
 Some startups are already designing computational storage devices (here and here, for example) aimed at accelerating specific workloads, but this is only the beginning.